linkedlist771/SoraWatermarkCleaner/README.md

 uv sync
 ```

-> now the envs will be installed at the `.ven`, you can activate the env using:
+> now the envs will be installed at the `.venv`, you can activate the env using:
 >
 > ```bash
 > source .venv/bin/activate